 We actively pursue acquisitions, strategic relationships, joint ventures, collaborations and investments that we believe may allow us to complement our growth strategy, increase market share in our current markets or expand into adjacent markets, or broaden our technology and intellectual property.
+For example, we are currently pursuing the acquisition of the set-top-box business, or STB business, of Trident Microsystems, Inc. and certain of its subsidiaries, collectively Trident.
 Such transactions may be complex, time consuming and expensive, and may present numerous challenges and risks including:

-difficulties in assimilating any acquired workforce and merging operations;

-attrition and the loss of key personnel;

-an acquired company, asset or technology, or a strategic collaboration or licensed asset or technology not furthering our business strategy as anticipated;

-our overpayment for a company, asset or technology or changes in the economic or market conditions or assumptions underlying our decision to make an acquisition;
+difficulties in assimilating any acquired workforce and merging operations; attrition and the loss of key personnel; an acquired company, asset or technology, or a strategic collaboration or licensed asset or technology not furthering our business strategy as anticipated; our overpayment for a company, asset or technology or changes in the economic or market conditions or assumptions underlying our decision to make an acquisition; an acquisition, strategic relationship, joint venture or investment in an unproven development stage company not furthering our business strategy as anticipated as a result of limited financial or other resources, lack of management experience or expertise or for other reasons unknown to us at the time of such transaction:

+our inability to liquidate an investment in a privately held company when we believe it is prudent to do so which results in a significant reduction in value or loss of our entire investment;